Radio Bergeijk: Radio Bergeijk and Bergeijk

 Bergeijk is a town in the southern part of the Netherlands, close to the border of Belgium.
 The entire content of the programme is fictitious, but often based on real events, places and people.
 Actual details such as street names, local stores and characteristics of the surrounding area of Bergeijk are used as an inspiration for the radio programme.
 (For example, the name of the anchormen's favourite bar is Café Beeks, which actually exists in a neighbouring town.)
 But on a larger scale, the actual subjects are based on national and international events.

 In other media

-The radio show was adapted into a celebrity comics comic strip series by Jeroen de Leijer.
+The radio show was adapted into a celebrity comics series by Jeroen de Leijer.